knative/docs/docs/eventing/event_registry.md

 From an Event Consumer standpoint, the fields that matter the most are the `spec` fields as well as the `status`.
-The `name` is advisory (i.e., non-authoritative), and we typically generate it (`generateName`) to avoid naming collisions (e.g., two EventTypes listening to pull requests on two different github repositories).
+The `name` is advisory (i.e., non-authoritative), and we typically generate it (`generateName`) to avoid naming collisions (e.g., two EventTypes listening to pull requests on two different Github repositories).
 As `name` nor `generateName` are needed for consumers to create Triggers, we defer their discussion for later on.

 Regarding `status`, its main purpose it to tell Event Consumers (or Cluster Configurators) whether the EventType is ready for consumption or not.
 That *readiness* is based on the `broker` being ready.
-We can see from the example output that the PubSub EventType is not ready, as its `dev` Broker is not.
+We can see from the example output that the PubSub EventType is not ready, as its `dev` Broker isn't.

 Let's talk in more details about the `spec` fields:

 - `type`: is authoritative.
 This refers to the CloudEvent type as it enters into the eventing mesh.
 It is mandatory.
-Event Consumers can (and in most cases should) create Triggers filtering on this attribute.
+Event Consumers can (and in most cases would) create Triggers filtering on this attribute.

 - `source`: Refers to the CloudEvent source as it enters into the eventing mesh.
 It is mandatory.
-Event Consumers can (and in most cases should) create Triggers filtering on this attribute.
+Event Consumers can (and in most cases would) create Triggers filtering on this attribute.

 - `schema`: is a valid URI with the EventType schema.
 It may be a JSON schema, a protobuf schema, etc. It is optional.